Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/_index.md

 This information can be accessed in the communication structure.

 A description
-of this structure sub- assembly is provided in the cftapi.h for the C language, and cftapi.cop for COBOL.
+of this structure sub-assembly is provided in the cftapi.h for the C language, and cftapi.cop for COBOL.